WatsonHackathonMaterial/august-30-2018-cloud-and-watson/README.md

 * Have a basic understanding of IBM Cloud and how to get started
 * The ability to launch and use the catalog of services
-* Deploy a simple Node application with a Watson service
+* Deploy a Node application with a Watson service

 ## Agenda

 * 10:15 a.m. - 10:35 a.m.
-  * 1. Intro - Helen Lam, Saar Sagir, and Anthony Amanse
+  * 1. Intro - Helen Lam
-  * 2. Walk through IBM Cloud
+  * 2. Walk through Watson Cloud Services.

 * 10:35 a.m. - 12:30 p.m.
   * 1. Sign up for Bluemix here: https://ibm.biz/BdYrMZ